Hemoptysis: A Merck Manual of Patient Symptoms podcast

 Massive hemoptysis is one of the few indications for rigid (as opposed to flexible) bronchoscopy, which provides control of the airway, allows for a larger field of view than flexible bronchoscopy, allows better suctioning, and is more suited to therapeutic interventions, such as laser therapy.

-Embolization of a pulmonary segment via bronchial artery catheterization is becoming the preferred method with which to stop massive hemoptysis, with reported success rates of up to 90%.
+Embolization via bronchial artery angiography is becoming the preferred method with which to stop massive hemoptysis, with reported success rates of up to 90%.
 Emergency surgery is indicated for massive hemoptysis not controlled by rigid bronchoscopy or embolization and is generally considered a last resort.

 Once a diagnosis is made, further treatment is directed at the cause.

 Treatment of minor hemoptysis is directed at the cause.

 Early resection may be indicated for bronchial adenoma or carcinoma.
 Broncholithiasis (erosion of a calcified lymph node into an adjacent bronchus) may require pulmonary resection if the stone cannot be removed via rigid bronchoscopy.
 Bleeding secondary to heart failure or mitral stenosis usually responds to specific therapy for heart failure.
 In rare cases, emergency mitral valvulotomy is necessary for life-threatening hemoptysis due to mitral stenosis.